mickhansen/retry-as-promised/README.md

 # retry-as-promised

-Retry promises when they fail, based upon [any-promise](https://github.com/kevinbeaty/any-promise).
+Retry promises when they fail

 ## Installation